corda/corda-docs-portal/content/en/docs/cenm/1.3/cenm-support-matrix.md

 ## JDK support

-Corda Enterprise 4.4+ and Corda Enterprise Network Manager 1.3+ have been tested and verified to work with **Oracle JDK 8 JVM 8u251+** and **Azul Zulu Enterprise 8u252**, downloadable from [Azul Systems](https://www.azul.com/downloads/azure-only/zulu/).
+Corda Enterprise 4.4+ and Corda Enterprise Network Manager 1.3+ have been tested and verified to work with **Oracle JDK 8 JVM 8u251** and **Azul Zulu Enterprise 8u252**, for Azure deployment downloadable from [Azul Systems](https://www.azul.com/downloads/azure-only/zulu/).

 Other distributions of the [OpenJDK](https://openjdk.java.net/) are not officially supported but should be compatible with Corda Enterprise 4.4.